 If you contract with a publisher, the publisher typically controls the publication of your original work and assumes copyright of the work.
 Although this saves you much of the burden of advertising, producing, and distributing your work, you may give up some or all of the rights you originally held that directly affect your role as educator and scholar.

-For example, unless you receive permission from the publisher, and depending upon a fair use judgment, you may no longer have the right to :
+For example, unless you receive permission from the publisher, and depending upon a fair use judgment, you may no longer have the right to the following:

-- place a digital copy of your work on eReserves, a course web site (e.g. Moodle), or on the college's or a professional society's web site or digital archive
+- Place a digital copy of your work on electronic reserves, a course web site (e.g. Canvas), Middlebury’s Institutional Repository, or a professional society's web site or digital archive

-- Negotiate with a publisher to retain your rights in connection to any personal, professional or non-profit educational activities for which you may want to make and control copies of your work.
+Negotiate with a publisher to retain your rights in connection to any personal, professional or nonprofit educational activities for which you may want to make and control copies of your work.
 Read all the agreements carefully before you sign them.

 - Grant only those rights that the publisher strictly requires to publish the work.